 - 7.8.
 A further indicator to be taken into account is the sub-regional apportionment derived from the National and regional guidelines for aggregates provision in England.
 These guidelines were produced to cover the period 2001-2016 and updated for the period 2005-2020 and set out the level of provision which should be made by each Region.
 An annual "sub-regional apportionment" was derived from the 2001-2016 Guidelines, and for Worcestershire this was 0.871 million tonnes of sand and gravel, and 0.163 million tonnes of crushed rock.
 No sub-regional apportionment based on the 2005-2020 Guidelines was agreed, and no further National and Sub National Guidelines have yet been published by government. - 7.9.
-The sub-regional apportionment for sand and gravel of 0.871 million tonnes was 34% higher than the 2019 sales figure, and is 53% higher than the 10-year average.
+The sub-regional apportionment for sand and gravel of 0.871 million tonnes was 43% higher than the 2021 sales figure, and is 60% higher than the 10-year average.
 This level of production has not been achieved in Worcestershire since 2003. - 7.10.
 For crushed rock, the level of production required to meet the sub-regional apportionment figure of 0.163 million tonnes has not been achieved in Worcestershire since 2002. - 7.11.
 In the Inspector's Report on the partial review of the Northamptonshire Minerals and Waste Local Plan, the Inspector stated "as they (the national guidelines) were based on production before the recession and within a different policy context, it would not be prudent to accord them very significant weight." - 7.12.
 However, discussion during the examination hearing sessions for Worcestershire's Minerals Local Plan in November-December 2020 highlighted that the lack of crushed rock production and therefore sales information in recent years means that the sub-regional apportionment for crushed rock does provide some indication of the scale of potential demand.
-This will be assessed alongside other indicators in the conclusion (Section 9). - 7.13.
-This suggests that it would not be appropriate to increase the production guideline for either sand and gravel or crushed rock in this LAA above the 10-year average solely on the basis of the National and regional guidelines or the sub-regional apportionment.
-However, this will be considered together with other indicators in the conclusion (Section 9).